Generalized Munchausen Reinforcement Learning using Tsallis KL Divergence: Introduction

 Despite these theoretical benefits, there are some issues with using KL regularization in practice.
 It is well-known that the uniform average is susceptible to outliers; this issue is inherent to KL divergence \citep{Futami2018-robustDivergence}.
 In practice, heuristics such as assigning vanishing regularization coefficients to some estimates have been implemented widely to increase robustness and accelerate learning \citep{grau-moya2018soft,haarnoja-SAC2018,Kitamura2021-GVI}.
 However, theoretical guarantees no longer hold for those heuristics \citep{vieillard2020leverage,Kozuno-2022-KLGenerativeMinMaxOptimal}.
 A natural question is what alternatives we can consider to this KL divergence regularization, that allows us to overcome some of these disadvantages while maintaining the benefits associate with restricting aggressive policy changes and smoothing errors.

 In this work, we explore one possible direction by generalizing to Tsallis KL divergences.
-Tsallis KL divergences were introduced for physics \citep{TsallisEntropy,tsallis2009introduction}, using a simple idea: replacing the use of the logarithm with the deformed $q$-logarithm.
+Tsallis KL divergences were introduced for physics \citep{TsallisEntropy,tsallis2009introduction} using a simple idea: replacing the use of the logarithm with the deformed $q$-logarithm.
 The implications for policy optimization, however, are that we get quite a different form for the resulting policy.
 Tsallis \emph{entropy} with $q = 2$ has actually already been considered for policy optimization \citep{Nachum18a-tsallis,Lee2018-TsallisRAL}, by replacing Shannon entropy with Tsallis entropy to maintain stochasticity in the policy.
 The resulting policies are called \emph{sparsemax} policies, because they concentrate the probability on higher-valued actions and truncate the probability to zero for lower-valued actions.
 Intuitively, this should have the benefit of maintaining stochasticity, but only amongst the most promising actions, unlike the Boltzmann policy which maintains nonzero probability on all actions.
 Unfortunately, using only Tsallis entropy did not provide significant benefits, and in fact often performed worse than existing methods.
 We find, however, that using a Tsallis KL divergence to the previous policy does provide notable gains.

 We first show how to incorporate Tsallis KL regularization into the standard value iteration updates, and prove that we maintain convergence under this generalization from KL regularization to Tsallis KL regularization.
 We then characterize the types of policies learned under Tsallis KL, highlighting that there is now a more complex relationship to past action-values than a simple uniform average.
 We then show how to extend Munchausen Value Iteration (MVI) \citep{vieillard2020munchausen}, to use Tsallis KL regularization, which we call MVI($q$).
 We use this naming convention to highlight that this is a strict generalization of MVI: by setting $q = 1$, we exactly recover MVI.
-We first investigate the impact of choosing different $q$ in a small simulation environment.
 We then compare MVI($q = 2$) with MVI (namely the standard choice where $q = 1$), and find that we obtain significant performance improvements in Atari.